 - Record the amount and color of the fluid (our app can help track this!).

-- Squeeze the bulb flat and replace the plug to keep the suction working.
+- Squeeze the bulb flat and replace the plug to keep suction working.

 2. Strip the Drain Tubing